Hiking the Wildcat Trail

 The Wildcat Trail is a 3.2-mile loop hike (4 miles total, including the return) into one of the most scenic areas that Monument Valley has to offer.
 This trail lets hikers feel like they stepped back in time into the Wild West.
 Hikers will travel around some of the most famous rock buttes in the park, and will at one point find themselves standing in a spot where three towering buttes surround them.
 The Wildcat Trail is the only self-guided trail in the park but offers some

 Start: Wildcat Trail trailhead sign at the northwest corner of the visitor center parking area

 Other trail users: Horseback riders

 Fees and permits: Park entry fee required

-Schedule: Open year-round; check website for closures
+Schedule: Open year-round; check

 Maps: USGS: Rooster Rock, AZ-UT; trail map available at the park visitor center

 Trail contact: Navajo Nation Parks and Recreation, PO Box 2520, Window Rock, AZ 86515; (928) 727-5870 or (928) 871-6647; website.

 Finding the trailhead: From Mexican Hat, Utah, drive west on US 163 for 20.5 miles to Monument Valley Road.
 Turn left (southeast) onto Monument Valley Road and drive 3.9 miles to the visitor center parking area and park in the northwest corner of the lot.
 The trailhead is just a short walk on Indian Route 42.